rockybhanu/ramanuj-dev/content/about/about-me.md

 ---
 title: "About Me"
 date: 2024-07-26
-description: "Learn more about Ramanuj, a seasoned software developer and cloud engineer."
+description: "A seasoned software developer and SRE."
 ---

-# About Me

 Hello, I'm Ramanuj, a software developer by hobby and a seasoned Linux and Kubernetes administrator.
 Throughout my career in infrastructure engineering, I have taken on multiple roles, including Linux Administrator, Kubernetes Administrator, Site Reliability Engineer (SRE), DevOps Engineer, and Cloud Engineer.